 In 2013, Dan completed his PGCE, which is allowing him to pursue his interest in teaching the future generations of osteopaths.
 With a lecturing and clinical role at the London School of Osteopathy (LSO), Dan has progressed to be a 4th year module leader, as well as examining throughout all the year groups, even examining their 5th year final clinical competence exams.
 This has allowed him to really shape the way osteopaths from the LSO are graduating, as well as becoming a guardian for the profession, maintain that only the highest standard of osteopaths graduate.

-Dan is the longest serving associate at the Shefford Osteopathic Clinic, and, since he joined in 2008, has really enjoyed becoming part of the family.
+Dan is the longest serving osteopath at Shefford Osteopathic Clinic and, since he joined in 2008, has really enjoyed becoming part of the family.

 “My goal as an osteopath is to ensure each patient is treated as an individual, and that they can feel reassured in the knowledge that they are in safe hands.
 It is always an open dialogue with my patients, and their health, happiness and safety is paramount to all I do.